maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Author Tim Lutz - University of Edinburgh and University of Education Heidelberg, 2022-23.

 STACK supports inclusion of dynamic graphics using GeoGebra: [https://geogebra.org](https://geogebra.org).
-This page documents how to use GeoGebra applets both to display GeoGebra worksheets as part of a STACK question, and how to connect GeoGebra worksheets to a STACK input.
+This page is reference documentation when using GeoGebra applets both to display GeoGebra worksheets as part of a STACK question, and how to connect GeoGebra worksheets to a STACK input.

-Information from GeoGebra applets can be linked to STACK inputs and then assessed by potential response trees in the normal way.
 To help with assessment, STACK provides a number of [geometry related maxima functions](../CAS/Geometry.md).

 Please note that significant computation and calculation can be done within GeoGebra itself.
 In many cases it might be much better to establish mathematical properties within the GeoGebra applet, and link the _results_ to STACK inputs.
 These results could be the distance between relevant objects, or boolean results.